hoangtn/SRBreak/README.md

 SRBreak is a read-depth and split-read package written in R for identifying copy-number variants in next-generation sequencing datasets.

 ### Note: SBReak was designed to work for multiple samples.
-It can work for >= 2 samples, but we suggest that users should use >= 5 samples as in the work tested in our paper.¶
+It can work for >= 2 samples, but we suggest that users should use >= 5 samples as in the work tested in our paper.

+If users only have sample from your real data, one possible solution is that users can download some samples from the 1000 Genomes project (known SVs) as reference samples.

 ### SRBreak only analyses one chromosome.
 Therefore, if users have multiple chromosomes then he/she should analyse them separately.